-Get your own endoscopic camera for only $17.50
+Get your own WiFi HD waterproof endoscopic camera for only $32.99!

 The versatility of an endoscopic camera can allow you to investigate what's clogging a drain, peer inside the tight spaces of your car, or give you an inside look at any tough to reach areas of your home.
 The camera head is adjustable and waterproof, making it perfect for inspecting underwater areas, gaps or holes.

-Best of all, you can get your very own endoscopic camera for just $17.50 via Android Central Digital Offers!
-This camera plugs right into your Android phone's micro USB port and lets you view everything your camera sees on your phone.
+Best of all, you can get your very own WiFi-enabled waterproof endoscopic camera for just $32.99 via Android Central Digital Offers!
+With an 8-way adjustable LED, this waterproof, 2 MP resolution camera can slip into the tight or dark spaces or fingers or eyes can't and send a feed right back to any device you're using via WiFi.

 So what are you waiting for?
 You never know when you may need a versatile endoscopic camera to get you out of a jam.
 But act fast — this deal won't be around forever!